hyoshioka0128/powerapps-docs.ja-jp-1/powerapps-docs/developer/component-framework/sample-controls/map-control.md

   private _iFrameElement: HTMLIFrameElement;
   // PowerApps component framework framework delegate which will be assigned to this object which would be called whenever an update happens. private _notifyOutputChanged: () => void;
-  // Reference to ComponentFramework Context object private _context: ComponentFramework.Context<IInputs>;
+  // reference to ComponentFramework Context object private _context: ComponentFramework.Context<IInputs>;
   // API Key used to activate and embed the maps automatically
   // NOTE: You can follow the documentation at https://developers.google.com/maps/documentation/embed/get-api-key to generate your own API Key